(011) 465 9830 | (011) 467 4889 admin@cedarwoodschool.co.za

 For a number of years, Cedarwood has maintained a pupil population just below 300 and has ensured its high staff-to-pupil ratio which creates such benefit for Cedarwood pupils.

-A MESSAGE FROM THE STAFF
+A MESSAGE FROM A LEARNING SUPPORT THERAPIST

 BE THE BEST THAT YOU CAN BE